braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/managing_campaigns/archiving_campaigns.md

 	- The Detailed Statistics graph on the **Revenue** page
 	- The Custom Events Over Time graph

-There are also bulk actions you can use, such as deactivating and archiving multiple campaigns by checking the boxes next to the campaigns and clicking the **Revelant** button.
+There are also bulk actions you can use, such as deactivating and archiving multiple campaigns by checking the boxes next to the campaigns and clicking the relevant button.

 ![Archive Selected][3]